coh516/sesh.js/README.md

 ### Usage

-#### the package was changed to create an init function that parses out get and push requests and instantializes the main with response/requests
+#### the package was changed to create an init function that parses out get and post requests and instantializes the main with response/requests

 #### Simplified connection with main init function (automatically patches httpServer)